-You need to keep records about types and numbers of pests found.
+You need to keep records about types and numbers of pests found - you can keep separate records for this or use the same record system you use for 'When something goes wrong'.

 Maintaining equipment and facilities

 Why is maintenance important?